Updated on March 9, 2025

 - Writing a letter to the person who passed away

-- Creating a memory box with photos and keepsakes
+- Creating a scrapbook or memory box with photos and keepsakes

 - Acting out feelings through pretend play (especially for younger children)